rwos/fdcli/README.md

 A visual command-line client for [Flowdock](https://www.flowdock.com) with roughly vi/mutt like key bindings and mouse support.

+So it's basically like Tinder but for Flowdock and on a VT100 terminal.
+Imagine Netflix on a typewriter but more like Spotify but with less music.

 # Install

 * `gem install fdcli` (maybe with sudo)